awsdocs/amazon-s3-developer-guide/doc_source/dual-stack-endpoints.md

 ```

 For a full \.NET sample for listing objects, see [Listing Keys Using the AWS SDK for \.NET](ListingObjectKeysUsingNetSDK.md)\.

-**Note**
-You currently cannot use transfer acceleration with dual\-stack endpoints\.
-The \.NET SDK will throw an exception if you configure both `UseAccelerateEndpoint` and `UseDualstackEndpoint` on the config object\.
-For more information, see [Using Transfer Acceleration from the AWS SDK for \.NET](transfer-acceleration-examples.md#transfer-acceleration-examples-dotnet)\.

 For information about how to create and test a working \.NET sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.